The Protocolist Framework

 key functions:

-• High-Level Selection: The choice of subject, dataset, or initial Spark that initiates a
+- High-Level Selection: The choice of subject, dataset, or initial

-• Mid-Loop Steering: The iterative process of providing feedback and correcting course to guide
+Sparkthat initiates a generative act. - Mid-Loop Steering: The iterative process of providing feedback and correcting course to guide the generative engine.

 The medium is a semi-autonomous generative engine (typically a large language model).
 It is